alessandroNarcisi96/PlagiarismDetector/README.md

 ### LCS, dynamic programming

-If you read through the scenario above, you can see that this algorithm depends on looking at two texts and comparing them word by word.
+If we read through the scenario above, we can see that this algorithm depends on looking at two texts and comparing them word by word.
 You can solve this problem in multiple ways.
 First, it may be useful to `.split()` each text into lists of comma separated words to compare.
-Then, you can iterate through each word in the texts and compare them, adding to your value for LCS as you go.
+Then, we can iterate through each word in the texts and compare them, adding to your value for LCS as you go.

 The method I recommend for implementing an efficient LCS algorithm is: using a matrix and dynamic programming. **Dynamic programming** is all about breaking a larger problem into a smaller set of subproblems, and building up a complete result without having to repeat any subproblems.